Canon G1 X vs Nikon D40X

 |17.||Nikon D80||Y||- / -||-||-||-||2.0||-||-||-|

-Both the G1X and the D40X have been discontinued, but can regularly be found used on eBay.
+Both the G1X and the D40X have been discontinued, but can regularly be found used on ebay.
 The D40X was replaced by the Nikon D60 , while the G1X was followed by the Canon G1X Mark II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the G1X and D40X can be found, respectively, in the Canon G1 X Manual (free pdf) or the online Nikon D40X Manual.

 So what conclusions can be drawn?
 Is the Canon G1 X better than the Nikon D40X or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.